ladeak/SpanWorkshop/README.md

   return span.Slice(0, slashIndex);
 }
 ```
 I parse the parts of the date: days, months, years as separate integers.
-To the actual parsing I search ```/``` characters, and slice into data Span.
+For the actual parsing I search ```/``` characters, and slice the data into spans of bytes.
 Using ```Utf8Parser``` I can parse the UTF8 encoded byte values straight into integers.
-I could do actually parse into DateTimes, but todays that TryParse override does accept a format string, while the default format includes the time parts (hours, minutes, seconds) as well.
+I could actually parse straight into DateTimes, but todays that TryParse override does accept a format string, while the default format for DateTimes includes the time parts (hours, minutes, seconds) as well, hence formatting would fail.
 Once a number is parsed ```ParseNumber``` method returns the unparsed part of the data slice for further processing.

 ### Step 6 - Run